To blizzard or not to blizzard, that is not the question.

 - Add chilled mixture to ice cream maker and churn according to manufacturer’s instructions – about 45 minutes.
 It should look like soft serve.

 - Once the chocolate ice cream is thick like soft serve, add in the chocolate chips and churn for another 1-2 minutes to incorporate.

-- For a true blizzard experience, spoon directly into 4 small serving glasses, top with coconut whipped cream and cocoa powder or chocolate shavings.
+- For a true blizzard experience, spoon directly into 4 small serving glasses (as original recipe is written // adjust if altering batch size), top with coconut whipped cream and cocoa powder or chocolate shavings.

 - Alternatively, transfer mixture to a freezer safe container, cover and freezer until firm – about 4-6 hours.